Safety and Security Training

 If you have information on a crime that has been committed on the SCTCC Campus (or around your community) and wish to remain anonymous, you may contact the Tri-County Crime Stoppers by Secure Online Tip Form, calling 1-800-255-1301 or texting to CRIME (274637) and starting your message with the keyword TriTip.

 Star Alert is a free SCTCC emergency notification system that makes it possible for students and employees to receive notices of campus-related emergencies via text, email, and voice alerts.
 All students and employees will automatically receive notifications to their SCTCC email account.
 If you wish to receive text messages, be sure to register your cell phone number when setting up your account.
 Standard text messaging rates apply, students may opt-out of the service at anytime.

 Star Alert: Information and sign-up procedures regarding Star Alert, an emergency text message notification service

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (also known as the Clery Act), St. Cloud Technical and Community College monitors criminal activity and maintains a three-year statistical history of crime reports.

 The College makes this report publicly available to all students, employees and the general public.
-Below are the reports from the previous four years and a printed copy is available upon request.
+Below are the reports from the previous three years and a printed copy is available upon request.

-To request a printed copy of this report, please contact the Safety and Health Office.
+To request a printed copy of this report, please contact the Safety and Security Office.